matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 # The Sociotechnical Playbook

 In the technology industry, there is a habit of identifying deep, systemic architectural failures and believing they can be fixed by reorganising management frameworks.
-We adopt SAFe, we rename our Project Managers to Scrum Masters, and we buy [AI coding assistants](ai-power-tools.md), all while the underlying monolithic database silently strangles our ability to deliver.
+Enterprises adopt SAFe, they rename their Project Managers to Scrum Masters, and they buy [AI coding assistants](ai-power-tools.md), all while the underlying monolithic database silently strangles their ability to deliver.

 <!-- more -->